-States From Designated Foreign Countries or Places for Public Health Purposes, 85 Fed.
+- 51. To exercise this new immigration power, the CDC thus issued a new regulation, without advance notice and comment, on the same day as the President's announcement.
+Control of Communicable Diseases; Foreign Quarantine: Suspension of Introduction of Persons Into United States From Designated Foreign Countries or Places for Public Health Purposes, 85 Fed.
 Reg.
 16559-01 (Mar.
 24, 2020) (effective date Mar.
-20, 2020).

-- 51. Specifically, the regulation added a new provision, 42 C.F.R. § 71.40, which provides that the CDC may prohibit the "introduction into the United States of persons" from foreign countries.
-85 Fed.
-Reg. at 16,563; see 42 C.F.R. § 71.40(a).
-The public notice of the regulation describes the "introduction of persons" in 42 U.S.C. § 265 to "encompass those who have physically crossed a border of the United States and are in the process of moving into the interior in a manner the [CDC] Director determines to present a risk of transmission of a communicable disease."
-85 Fed.
-Reg. at 16,563; see 42 C.F.R. § 71.40(b)(1).
-And it describes "serious danger of the introduction of [a particular communicable] disease into the United States" in § 265 as meaning "the potential for introduction of vectors of the communicable disease into the United States, even if persons or property in the United States are already infected or contaminated with the [same] communicable disease."
-85 Fed.
-Reg. at 16,563; see 42 C.F.R. § 71.40(b)(2). - 52.
+20, 2020). - 52.
+Specifically, the regulation added a new provision, 42 C.F.R. § 71.40, which provides that the CDC may prohibit the "introduction into the United States of persons" from foreign countries.
+85 FR at 16,563; see 42 C.F.R. § 71.40(a).
+The public notice of the regulation interpreted the "introduction of persons" in 42 U.S.C. § 265 to "encompass those who have physically crossed a border of the United States and are in the process of moving into the interior in a manner the [CDC] Director determines to present a risk of transmission of a communicable disease."
+85 FR at 16,563; see 42 C.F.R. § 71.40(b)(1).
+And it interpreted "serious danger of the introduction of [a particular communicable] disease into the United States" in § 265 as meaning "the potential for introduction of vectors of the communicable disease into the United States, even if persons or property in the United States are already infected or contaminated with the [same] communicable disease."
+85 FR at 16,563; see 42 C.F.R. § 71.40(b)(2). - 53.
 The regulation exempted U.S. citizens, lawful permanent residents ("LPRs"), and members of the armed forces, stating that the "CDC believes that, at present, quarantine, isolation, and conditional release, in combination with other authorities, while not perfect solutions, can mitigate" the spread of COVID-19 by such individuals.
-85 Fed.
-Reg. at 16,564; see 42 C.F.R. § 71.40(e), (f). - 53.
+85 FR at 16,564; see 42 C.F.R. § 71.40(e), (f). - 54.
 The regulation also provides that, if an order suspending the introduction of persons "will be implemented in whole or in part" by CBP, "then the [CDC] Director shall, in coordination with the Secretary of Homeland Security or other applicable Federal department or agency head, explain in the order the procedures and standards by which any authorities or officers or agents are expected to aid in the enforcement of the order."
-85 Fed.
-Reg. at 16,564; see 42 C.F.R.
+42 C.F.R. § 71.40(d)(2); see 85 FR at 16,564.